We cannot put the world to rights on empty stomachs - so let’s start with food.

-Join this workshop on Monday 19th October for an evening of food-inspired stories and discussions, to find out what these global challenges mean for the food on our plates, and the key role of our food in addressing them.
+On Monday 19th October we had an evening of food-inspired stories and discussions, to find out what these global challenges mean for the food on our plates, and the key role of our food in addressing them.

 FOOD SECURITY TEAM